Pogromca-SCP/RandMadDocs/RandoLua/Functions.md

 Reloads JSON serverdata with default file.
 Returns true if reload completed successfully, returns false otherwise.

 ### ChangeMap(MapURL)
 Opens a map from URL.
 The server will open it's default map if the map from url doesn't exist.
+[Click here to see available maps](../Values/Maps.md).

 ### ResetMap()
 Restarts current server map.